Blog

 1. Understand your compliance requirements

 Understand your organization's regulatory requirements and the specific needs of key stakeholders, including board members, regulators, and internal teams.
-These may include state, federal, or global regulations, as well as internal business rules and policies.
-Industry-specific regulations, such as HIPAA for healthcare and the GLBA for financial institutions, products or services like loans, financial or investment advice, or insurancefinancial services industry, add further complexity.
+These may include state, federal, or global regulations, as well as internal business rules and policies. ndustry-specific regulations, such as HIPAA for healthcare and the GLBA for financial institutions, add further complexity to the financial services industry, especially for products or services like payday loans, financial or investment advice, and insurance.

 A clear compliance framework serves as the foundation for continuous compliance, ensuring that organizations remain aligned with legal, regulatory, and industry-specific mandates.